FredaXin/capstone/README.md

 Phase 1: Case study of NYC: develop models using NYC data Phase 2: Test if model is transferable for other urban areas, such as L.A. or Toronto Phase 3: Generlization: Test model can be generized and used in any given urban areas.
 Phase 4: Web interface: Develop a simple web interface so a client can imput informations, and receive predictions.

+---
+## Executive Summary

+---
+## List of Assumptions

+---
+## Workflow

+---
+## Conclusion

+---
+## Limitation and Next Steps

+---
+## References